 All of this is calculated on the current numbers.
 In 10 years, the cost of living will be higher, as will the costs have associated with medical care (one assumes).
 Therefore, the average costs of living with SCI will rise.

 Non-economic damages of SCI

 There are additional intangible losses that result from SCI beyond the concrete financial losses mentioned above.
 These can include emotional distress, persistent pain, sterility, loss of enjoyment, among other immaterial losses.
 Family members may also experience non-economic damages as they suffer the impact of their loved one’s injury.

 It is important to document the impact of the injury upon your life and the lives of your loved ones in order to substantiate noneconomic losses.
 This may include retaining records from a doctor of the persistent recurrence of pain resulting from the injury.

-At Gainsberg Law, our Chicago personal injury attorneys understand the tremendous impact a spinal cord injury can have on an individual and his or her family.
+At Gainsberg Injury and Accident Lawyers, our Chicago personal injury attorneys understand the tremendous impact a spinal cord injury can have on an individual and his or her family.
 If you have suffered a spinal cord injury due to the negligence of another party, we can help you sort through the necessary records, review and organize your case, and fight on your behalf to secure the compensation you deserve for your losses.
 To arrange a free consultation about your case, call our law office today at 312-600-9585 or complete our contact form.

 Attorney Neal Gainsberg has spent the last 20+ years fighting to protect the rights of the injured in Chicago and throughout Illinois.
 For dedicated legal help with a personal injury, car accident, or wrongful death matter, contact Gainsberg Injury and Accident Lawyers in Chicago for a free consultation.